Site Overlay

 Adapt activities: They work with clients to modify tasks and their environment to minimize limitations.
 This includes things like using high-contrast markers on appliances or adjusting computer settings.

-Assist with technology: OTs provide training on using electronic devices, including smartphones and computers, and specialized software like screen readers and talk-to-text programs.
+Assist with technology: OTs provide training on using electronic devices, including smartphones and computers, as well as specialized software such as screen readers and text-to-speech programs.

 Focus on daily living: They assist with a wide range of daily activities, including grooming, managing finances, medication management, cooking, and reading.